AmauryCarrade/MastodonToTwitter/README.md

     pip3 install -r requirements.txt

 For basic usage, just run the MastodonToTwitter.py script and follow the on-screen prompts.
 To change the polling interval or the instance of Mastodon the script talks to, edit the settings in the script.

 The script stores your credentials in a bunch of files ending on .secret.
 The contents of these files let people access your twitter and Mastodon accounts, so do not share them around.

+There is also a `mtt_status_associations.json` file created.
+It stores which tweet corresponds to which toot, and is used to synchronize threads.
+You can delete it at any moment, but if you do, old threads will no longer be synced.
+More importantly, replies to old theads on the Twitter side will not be posted on Mastodon at all.

 ## Docker